 What Is EER vs. EER2?
 Energy Efficiency Ratio Explained

-EER (Energy Efficiency Ratio) measures an air conditioner’s cooling efficiency at a specific outdoor temperature (typically 95°F).
-It is calculated by dividing the unit's cooling output (in BTUs) by its electrical input (in watts).
-EER2 is the updated 2023 standard that accounts for higher external static pressure, providing a more accurate reflection of real-world energy performance.
+EER (Energy Efficiency Ratio) measures an air conditioner’s cooling efficiency at a specific peak outdoor temperature, typically 95°F. EER2 is the updated 2023 standard that accounts for higher external static pressure, providing homeowners with a more accurate, reliable reflection of real-world energy performance.

 How EER and EER2 Work